About Us: Our History

 The Youth Dreamers started in 2001 as a group of nine middle school students that were part of a Community Action elective course at the Stadium School.
 As part of their course objective they identified a problem in their community: too many adolescents were involved in negative acts after school because of a lack of organized activities and places to house them.
 Together they came up with a solution: to create a youth-run youth center that would employ teens and creatively serve children of all ages.

 The Dream House became the vision towards which the original nine students and others after them worked to achieve.
 Continuing as part of the class, the Youth Dreamers selected an abandoned home in Baltimore’s Coldstream-Homestead-Montebello community, petitioned for a zoning change, purchased the house, wrote grants and raised more than $300,000 towards its renovations.
 Youth were also involved in the architectural design and renovations, guided by a pro bono architect and general contractor.
-Nine years later, they celebrated the Grand Opening of the Dream House!
-In 2010, the Youth Dreamers separated itself from the Stadium School to become a stand-alone youth-center that serves all students from the community.
-Youth Dreamers now offers YD Squared: Youth Dreamers Youth Development Workshops that combine leadership training with community art and service learning for middle and high school students.
+They began planning, running and evaluating programs that they ran out of the Stadium School while the house was under construction.
+All programs both served and employed youth and included Homework Club, Community Art, Health Club, Summer Arts Program---to name just a few.
+Nine years later, the Youth Dreamers celebrated the Grand Opening of the Dream House and transitioned programs into our new space.
+In 2010, the organization separated itself from the Stadium School to become a stand-alone youth-center that served all students from the community.

 Since 2001, Youth Dreamers have written more than 84 grants – raising over $900,000 – we have served 618 youth in Baltimore City and employed 251, helped high school and middle school students earn 17,578 community service hours towards graduation, and had the pleasure of working with 520 volunteers.
 All of this and much more has led to COUNTLESS success stories of youth and adult involvement.